IAmSoThirsty/Thirstys-Builder/README.md

 planner is deterministic, and the audit log is hash-chained and Ed25519-signed.

-That's the bet.
+That is the operating premise.
 If you ship a system where "did this actually happen, and was it authorized" needs to be a yes with a receipt — not a vibe — this is the reference kernel you extend.

 For the longer argument, see [Why it exists](#why-it-exists) below.